ImmaculatePine/hermitage/README.md

         <a href="/path/to/full/image" class="thumbnail" rel="hermitage" title="This is photo of my cat.">
       ...

+If the link has title attribute there will be bottom panel with this text when you open the gallery.

 #### Slicing

 If you are using Twitter Bootstrap framework and your gallery is inside `.row-fluid` block the markup above will not look awesome.